u-boot/u-boot/doc/develop/crash_dumps.rst

 =====================

 When the CPU detects an instruction that it cannot execute it raises an interrupt.
-U-Boot than writes a crash dump.
+U-Boot then writes a crash dump.
 This chapter describes how such dump can be analyzed.

 Creating a crash dump voluntarily